OfficialPixelBrush/beta-wiki/networking/packets/015-place.md

 | `0x0F`    | Serverbound |

 ## Serverbound
-Sent to the server when the player attempts to place a block or item
+Sent to the server when the player attempts to place a block or item.
+If a block is placed, this must be followed up by a [block change packet](053-block-change)!

 | Field     | Type   | Description                                       |
 | --------- | ------ | ------------------------------------------------- |